Darja Varfolomeev: 2023 season: World all-around gold sweep

 In 2023 she showed her clubs routine in the Italian clubs championship' first stage, where she competed for Motto Viareggio.
 Due to a foot operation in December 2022, Varfolomeev competed with only two apparatuses in the Fellbach-Schmiden Tournament, where she won gold in both the ball and clubs finals.
 She won one medal at the 2023 European Championships, the gold in ribbon.

-At the 2023 World Championships, Varfolomeev won every gold medal available in the all-around and the four apparatus finals, making her the first rhythmic gymnast to do so since Evgeniya Kanaeva in 2009 and fourth to ever do so after Bianka Panova, Oksana Kostina, and Kanaeva.
+At the 2023 World Championships held in late August, Varfolomeev won every gold medal available in the all-around and the four apparatus finals, making her the first rhythmic gymnast to do so since Evgeniya Kanaeva in 2009 and fourth to ever do so after Bianka Panova, Oksana Kostina, and Kanaeva.
 It was the first world all-around title for a German rhythmic gymnast in nearly 50 years, after Carmen Rischer won the 1975 World Championships.

+Shortly afterward, in September, she spoke to the sports committee in the Bundestag to advocate for increased funding for the sport, noting that her parents personally paid thousands of euros for her to participate on the World Cup series.
+At the time, out of the 103 Summer Olympic disciplines, rhythmic gymnastics was ranked 99th for potential for a German athlete to medal by the German Olympic Sports Confederation.

-Afterward, she was a co-winner of the Piotr Nurowski Prize awarded by the European Olympic Committees to athletes under 18, along with Turkish swimmer Kuzey Tunçelli.
+In October, she was a co-winner of the Piotr Nurowski Prize awarded by the European Olympic Committees to athletes under 18, along with Turkish swimmer Kuzey Tunçelli.
 During the off-season, she traveled to give master classes in Spain and Poland.